drazdra/UNN/README.md

 Samplers merely take the logit scores for all found, compatible tokens and then choose one according to whatever samplers the user has chosen to apply to the generation process.
 These samplers are: dry, top_k, typ_p, top_p, min_p, xtc, temperature, and so on.
 The list is often updated, some new stuff is being added all the time.

-The exact order of samplers, their lists and implementations differ across various engines, as i said it's an *engine-level* thing, not part of the neural network.
+The exact order of samplers, their lists and implementations differ across various engines.
+As i said it's an *engine-level* thing, not part of the neural network.
 So i won't get into explaining how exactly they work.
 I will just explain their basic purpose.

 They just do various stuff like normalize the logits with softmax, flatten the scores, filter out tokens that were used too much earlier, remove tokens that have too low scores to be statistically trustworthy and so on and so forth.
 And then they choose one from the remaining ones... by flipping a coin :).
 I believe it's the most ironic thing in the whole Transformers implementation :).
 We first put in a hell of a lot of compute power to detect the most fitting next word and then we just randomly choose one from the candidates :).